How old is the club?

 Can I carry passengers?

 Club members are allowed to carry passengers; however, the Club member must occupy the pilot’s seat and a weight and balance calculation should be performed for all flights.
 We maintain a weight and balance calculator program on our Resources Page.

 Can I take the plane out for a weekend flight?

 Yes, the airplane is available for weekend flights.
 We do not impose any minimum per day flight time requirements.
 If a club member does take the airplane out for a weekend trip, it is their responsibility to return it to the Bessemer Airport.
 VFR limited pilots should be especially careful with their flight planning so as not to be “weathered in” and unable to return the airplane within their reserved time frame.

 How do I cover the cost of fuel purchased away from Bessemer (KEKY)?

 When a club member must purchase fuel while away from KEKY, they are required to provide a receipt via email to the club treasurer.
-The cost of the fuel is subtracted from the total rental cost of your flight.
-Club members are encouraged to pay their rental fees by using our online Rental Payment form in the "Members" area.
+When paying for your flight, the cost of the fuel is subtracted from the total rental cost of your flight.

 Do you perform 100 hour inspections on the plane?

 In addition to the requirement for the annual inspection we also perform 100 hour inspections on the airplane.
 We also perform 50 hour oil/filter changes as well as routine oil analysis tests.